All trash, recycling and composting is managed by Environmental Services.

 Don’t Trash It!

 The Don’t Trash It! campaign runs at the end of the school year.
 It provides collection points for gently used items that would otherwise be thrown away.
 Various items, such as gently used furniture, working appliances, small house wares, lamps, electronics, usable clothing and non-perishable, un-opened food items are collected in designated locations.
 Once collected, items are donated to local non-profit organizations.
 Don’t Trash It! is made possible by multiple campus and community partners.
-Campus partners include the Kernodle Center for Service Learning and Community Engagement, Residence Life, Environmental Services and the Office of Sustainability.
+Campus partners include the Kernodle Center for Civic Life, Residence Life, Environmental Services and the Office of Sustainability.

 For additional details about what is collected and where to drop off donations read the Don’t Trash It!
 FAQs .